Judgementall Hai Kya vs Arjun Patiala FIRST DAY Box Office Collection

 Speaking about the first day box office collection, 'Judgementall Hai Kya' had an upper hand over 'Arjun Patiala'.
 If early estimates are to be believed, Kangana's film witnessed 12-15 percent occupancy across India and overshadowed Kriti's movie.

-As per the latest reports in Box Office India, 'Judgemental Hai Kya' got a decent start at the box office and collected around Rs.
+As per the latest reports on Box Office India, 'Judgemental Hai Kya' got a decent start at the box office and collected around Rs.
 4.25 crore on its opening day.

-Coming to 'Judgementall Hai Kya's overseas box office collection, the film minted Rs 3.99 lacs from 10 screens in New Zealand and Rs 1.62 lacs from 6 screens in Australia.
+Coming to 'Judgementall Hai Kya's overseas box office collection, the film minted Rs 3.99 lakh from 10 screens in New Zealand and Rs 1.62 lakh from six screens in Australia.

 Meanwhile, the film's director Prakash Kovelamudi was all praises for Kangana and said, "And people saying that it's your career best performance, is a huge validation of the kind of unique and original talent you are!!!
 You keep constantly surprising people with how good you can be and make them fall in love with you, time and again."
 He further added, "You are in many ways like 'Bobby' - a beautiful but misunderstood soul, who lives life by her instincts - and one that has divine guidance."